 The Process of THC Absorption

 When you eat a weed cookie, the THC is absorbed differently compared to when you smoke or use a green vape.
 After consuming the cookie, THC first enters the stomach and is processed by the liver.
-This is where THC undergoes a transformation into a more potent form, 11-hydroxy-THC.
+This is where THC transforms into a more potent form, 11-hydroxy-THC.
 This conversion is responsible for the longer-lasting and more intense effects typically associated with THC-infused cookies compared to other consumption methods like glass vapes or joints.

 Why Weed Cookies Take Longer to Kick In